AA2512/CipherSchools-LearnFlow/readme.md

 - Users can sign in and register using Google.
 - Users can select their role during registration as either a creator or student.
-- Users can like and comment on the videos.
+- Users can like, comment on the videos and share videos publicly (No auth required)
 - Users can reply to existing comments with infinite nesting allowed.
 - Each Video is marked as Viewed once a User watches 20% (just a threshold) of the video.
 - Allowed creators to upload videos which are strored in an AWS S3 Bucket.